“One cannot think well, love well, sleep well, if one has not dined well.” ~Virginia Woolf

 Here’s one place you’ll have to visit at least twice – a winter trip and a summer trip.
 During the winter months you can ski up to the lodge or get a chauffeured ride on a snowmobile to enjoy a four-course ‘prix fix’ menu served family style.
 It’s quite magical.
-Breakfast and lunch is served in summer and a hunger-busting burger hits that spot after a day in the mountains.
+Breakfast and lunch are served in summer and a hunger-busting burger hits the spot after a day in the mountains.

 Tom’s Place Resort